ggtracker/sc2reader/README.txt

 Current Status
 ---------------

-sc2reader is written to parse replays where build ``version >= 16561``.
-This means that the following information can be extracted:
+sc2reader is written to parse replays where ``buidl >= 16561`` (generally version 1.1 replays).
+This means that the following information can be
+extracted:

 - Replay details (map, length, version, game type, game speed, ...)
 - Player details (name, race, team, color, ...)
 - Message details (text, time, player, target, ...)
 - Game details (winners, losers, unit abilities,unit selections, ...)

-For 1.1 release replays: replay, player, and message details can still be extracted because their formats do not seem to have changed as far as testing shows.

-Very experimental support for 1.0 and 1.2 replays has been added.
-1.0 support is completely untested as I don't have any 1.0 replays (I'll find some soon).
+Support for version 1.2 replays has been added and appears to work correctly on all replays tested.
+1.0 support has been added by implementing methods from the `phpsc2replay`_ project but is completely untested as I don't have any 1.0 replays to test with right now (I'll find some soon).

 Installation
 -------------